brunosm16/express-ecommerce/README.md

 This project has the purpose to implement REST API's with Relational Databases and also to apply the best practices and best concepts when implementing back-end projects.

+## Requirements

+- MySQL installed on your machine
+- Node and Npm installed

 ## Technologies Used

 - BCrypt | Encrypt and Hashing